santureddy/AWS-SAA-C02-Course/README.md

 - Uses the network of AWS edge locations to speed up transfer.
 - Bucket name cannot contain periods.
 - Name must be DNS compatible.
-- Benefits improve the larger the location and distance.
+- Benefits improve if the upload location and distance is far from bucket location.
-  - The worse the start, the better the performance benefits.

 ### Encryption 101